uniment/Objects.jl/README.md

+🚧🚧🚧

+This documentation is completely broken, because I've rearchitected this module from scratch.
+It's still a WIP.
+Come back later! 🚧🚧🚧

+🚧🚧🚧

 # Objects.jl

 Dynamic, Static, and Mutable Objects with Composition, Template Replication, Prototype Inheritance, Method Membership, and Type Tagging for Julia (whew!)